Conphucious/HEB-Digital-Assessment/README.md

 <h1>HEB Digital - Assessment</h1>
 For the sake of this assessment, I will not be creating a feature branch like formal engineering practices would dictate as well as not squashing the final features like each PR would represent.
+I will also ignore DI and using a framework to complete this exercise timely.

 The problem selected is the <b>Price Comparison Tool Problem</b>.